auxoncorp/modality-probe/README.md

 ```

 NOTE: It can be helpful to have the manifest & header generation tools run as
-part of your regular build process to automatatically pick up changes to
+part of your regular build process to automatically pick up changes to
 your instrumentation or alert you to potential issues in your instrumentation.
 To do this you can include this process in your crate's `build.rs` file.